• Home

 Noelle Visser

 After receiving my master’s degree in medical mycology from the University of Manchester and investigating genetic variation in Candida albicans as a lab tech at the University of Michigan, I decided to revisit my initial introduction to research – fungal ecology.
 I’m interested in the various roles fungal foliar endophyte communities have in their host plants and how this may influence secondary metabolite production.
+Additionally, I will examine the anthosphere - the floral microbiome, investigating how fungal endophytes found in petals alter floral volatile composition profiles.
 I also want to bridge the subjects of history and science through organizations like botanical gardens.
 These institutes can serve as a source for cultivating environmental interest in the public as well as engage communities by providing access to hands-on educational programs, which are otherwise not readily available.

 Picture